-In connection with the issuance by the University of Massachusetts Building Authority (the "Authority" or "UMBA") of its Project Revenue Bonds, Senior Series 2020-1 and Senior Series 2020-2 (Federally Taxable), and its Refunding Revenue Bonds, Senior Series 2020-3 (Federally Taxable), we are pleased to submit the following information with respect to the University of Massachusetts (the "University" or "UMass") and other pertinent matters for inclusion in this Official Statement.
+In connection with the issuance by the University of Massachusetts Building Authority (the "Authority" or "UMBA") of its Refunding Revenue Bonds, Senior Series 2020-4 (Federally Taxable) (the "Bonds"), we are pleased to submit the following information with respect to the University of Massachusetts (the "University" or "UMass") and other pertinent matters for inclusion in this Official Statement.
 Unless otherwise indicated, (i) all utilization and financial data for any year refers to the fiscal year ended June 30, and (ii) the University is the source of the information included in this Appendix A. Terms used in this Appendix A and not defined herein have the same meanings assigned to them in the front part of this Official Statement.